 We understand that each of our customers use energy differently.
 That’s why IID has created solar interconnection processes and resources to help customers make informed decisions before purchasing a home solar system.
 To help safeguard you and your home, any solar added to your property must be reviewed and approved before you use or connect to the IID power grid.

-Before you make the long term decision to invest in a rooftop solar system, it is important to understand the costs that are associated with solar panel installations and what you might expect to pay out of pocket.
+Before you make the long-term decision to invest in a rooftop solar system, it is important to understand the costs that are associated with solar panel installations and what you might expect to pay out-of-pocket.

 How to Choose a Contractor